What is the 68 95 99.7 rule?

 - Almost all of the values — about 99.7% — fall within three standard deviations from the mean.

-This fact is what is called the 68 95 and 99.7 rule, sometimes called the Empirical Rule.
+These facts are what is called the 68 95 99.7 rule, sometimes called the Empirical Rule.
 That’s because the rule originally came from observations (empirical means “based on observation”).
-The 68 95 and 99.7 rule was first coined by Abraham de Moivre in 1733–75 years before the normal distribution model was published.

 The normal curve is the most common type of data distribution.
 In a normal distribution, all of the measurements are computed as distances from the mean.
 These measurements are reported in standard deviations.